-- (1) The Choctaw Gaming Commission shall have the right to conduct or cause to be conducted announced or unannounced inspections of all Gaming operations to ensure compliance with this Compact, Title XV of the Tribal Code, and all other applicable Tribal and federal laws and regulations, as amended from time to time. - representatives, upon the presentation of appropriate identification to the on-site Choctaw Gaming Commission official, shall also have the right to gain access, without notice during normal business hours all premises used for the operation of Class III Gaming or the storage of Class III Gaming equipment related thereto, and may inspect of Class III Gaming equipment, or equipment maintenance records order to verify compliance with the provisions of this Compact.
-Inspections made pursuant to this Section shall not be conducted in a manner which disrupts normal business operations.
+- (1) The Choctaw Gaming Commission shall have the right to conduct or cause to be conducted announced or unannounced inspections of all Gaming operations to ensure compliance with this Compact, Title XV of the Tribal Code, and all other applicable Tribal and federl laws and regulations, as amended from time to time. - (2) Agents of the Mississippi Gaming Commission or their designated representatives, upon the presentation of appropriate identification to the on-site Choctaw Gaming Commission official, shall also have the right to gain access, without notice during normal business hours on all premises used for the operation of Class III Gaming or the storage of Class III Gaming equipment related thereto, and may inspect the Casino premises, equipment, or equipment maintenance records in compliance with the provisions of order verifv this to Compact.
+Inspections made pursuant to this Section shall not be conducted in a manner which disrupts business normal operations.
 At the completion of any inspection by the Mississippi Gaming Commission, copies of any investigative or inspection report shall be promptly sent to the Choctaw Gaming Commission.